twyststar/Hi_Coo/planning.md

 - [ ] add delete ability to owned hicoo/comments

 - [ ] make profile displays' hi coo clickable to show

+- [x] redirect to index on sign in

 - [x] add cover photo to profile